Fukuii Application Architecture Overview¶

 CTRL --> HC

-Key Services: - Eth Service: Core Ethereum RPC methods - Block queries (eth_getBlockByNumber, eth_getBlockByHash) - Transaction submission (eth_sendRawTransaction) - State queries (eth_getBalance, eth_getCode, eth_call) - Mining methods (eth_getWork, eth_submitWork)
+Key Services: - Eth Service: Core Ethereum RPC methods - Block queries (eth_getBlockByNumber, eth_getBlockByHash) - Transaction submission (eth_sendRawTransaction) - State queries (eth_getBalance, eth_getCode, eth_call, eth_getProof) - Fee history (eth_feeHistory, eth_maxPriorityFeePerGas, eth_blobBaseFee) - Mining methods (eth_getWork, eth_submitWork) — PoW chains only

 - Personal Service: Account management